Dorothy Arzner: Legacy

 Arzner's work, as both a female and gay film-maker, has been an important area of film studies.
 Perhaps due to her leave from Hollywood in the 1940s, much of her work was all but forgotten until the 1970s, when she was rediscovered by feminist film theorists.
 Arzner's films inspired some of the earliest forms of feminist film criticism, including Claire Johnston's landmark 1973 essay, "Women's Cinema as Counter-Cinema".
 Arzner's films are notable for the depictions of women's relationships, with Arnzer typically reversing societal expectations of women, allowing them to find solidarity with one another.
 In addition to this, many of her films, such as Working Girls (1931), analyze the role of traditional femininity in women's lives, often criticizing the importance society places on it.

 Since the resurgence of Arzner's films, they have been studied by feminist and gay theorists alike for their depictions of gender and female sexuality, as well as for Arzner's focus on the female relationship.

 Tributes

 For her achievements in the field of motion pictures, Arzner was awarded a star on the Hollywood Walk of Fame at 1500 Vine Street, the only award she received.

 In 1972, the First International Festival of Women's Films honored her by screening "The Wild Party", and her oeuvre was given a full retrospective at the Second Festival in 1976.
 In 1975, the Directors Guild of America honored her with "A Tribute to Dorothy Arzner."
 During the tribute, a telegram from Katharine Hepburn was read: "Isn't it wonderful that you've had such a great career, when you had no right to have a career at all?"

 In March 2018, Paramount dedicated its Dressing Room building to Arzner.

+In February 2025, an LGBTQ+ cinema opened in Bermondsey, London called 'The Arzner'.